mirkobronzi/bert_reranker/README.md

     sh run.sh

 Note that this will be done by using Orion (https://github.com/Epistimio/orion).

+## Code structure

+The file `bert_reranker/main.py` is the main entry point to run the operations above.
+It mainly takes care of assembling together the various part of the code, in particular:
+ - the code to load the data
+ - the code to create the models
+ - the code to train the models

+### Data loading

+Data is handled in `bert_reranker/data/data_loader.py`.
+This file provides a PyTorch DataSet implementation that is able to wrap the data in the format we specified above.

 ### To contribute:
 Enable flake8 check before commit: